Footbodds Logo

 Comprehensive statistical analysis of Sporting Braga's season performance, including team metrics, player statistics, form analysis, home/away performance, and detailed insights.

-The team's record of 7 wins from 23 matches represents a 41.2% win rate, showing mixed results throughout the campaign.
-With 31 goals scored and 18 goals conceded, the team achieved a +13 goal difference, highlighting their attacking prowess and defensive solidity.
-The team averaged 1.35 goals per game, demonstrating modest attacking output.
+The team's record of 12 wins from 31 matches represents a strong 52.2% win rate, showing consistent competitive performance.
+With 48 goals scored and 22 goals conceded, the team achieved a +26 goal difference, highlighting their attacking prowess and defensive solidity.
+The team averaged 1.55 goals per game, demonstrating decent attacking output.

 Home Advantage